moritzmorgenroth/ra-data-prisma/README.md

 The test suite is currently rather thin.
 If you would like to contribute tests for nested types that would be great :)

 Glad about feedback & contributions!

+## More

+There is another work in progress ongoing: https://github.com/Weakky/ra-data-prisma

+Thanks for the feedback @Weakky!